LunaKITPI/notim-nvim/README.md

 ![screenshot of bookmark plugin](./images/ScreenshotLazyPluginList.png)
 ### instalation
-NOTE: Notim has only been tested on **Linux**, so you may run into errors on windows or macOS clone notim in your config folder
+NOTE: Notim has only been tested on **Linux**, so you may run into errors on windows or macOS clone notim in your config folder and open neovim
 ```
 git clone https://github.com/LunaKITPI/notim-nvim.git ~/.config/nvim/
 cd ~/.config/notim/